 As my family attests, I often go on and on about my ancestors’ stories.
 I have earned the right to tell these stories.
 I own them because I have painstakingly researched them.

-The weight of all the material I dug up on my 7th great-grandfather, eventually forced me into writing.
-I was weighed down like the ghost of Scrooge’s dead partner, Jacob Marley, who in Dickens’ A Christmas Carol was “captive, bound and double-ironed” with chains “long, and wound about him like a tail”.
-But my chains were folders of research on the life of Rev. John Cotton who lived from 1584 to 1652.
-To free me of the chains I had created, I had to begin writing.
+The weight of all the material I dug up on my 7th great-grandfather eventually forced me into writing.
+I was weighed down like the ghost of Scrooge’s dead partner, Jacob Marley, who in Dickens’ A Christmas Carol was “captive, bound and double-ironed” with chains “long, and wound about him like a tail.”
+But my chains were folders of research on the life of Rev. John Cotton, who lived from 1584 to 1652.
+To free myself from the chains I created, I had to begin writing.